KCLE: KTFW, KHFX and KCLE

+ESPN sports

-It was announced on July 23, 2013, that KCLE would jettison its classic country format and become a second ESPN Radio Network affiliate in the Dallas/Fort Worth area by June 24.
-The station's schedule would complement KESN ESPN 103.3, which serves the Metroplex from its tower north of Dallas, while KCLE's transmitter is south of Fort Worth.
-While KESN carried Mike & Mike in the Morning and the first two hours of Colin Cowherd, KCLE would air a local sports talk morning show from 6 to 9 a.m. and continue its long-running "DFW Tradefair" tradio program from 9 to 11 a.m.
-After KESN shifted to local programming at 11 a.m., KCLE would pick up the network programming.
+It was announced on July 23, 2013, that KCLE would jettison its classic country format and become a second affiliate of ESPN Radio in the Dallas/Fort Worth area by June 24.
+The station's schedule would complement ESPN-owned KESN, which served the Metroplex from its tower north of Dallas, while KCLE's transmitter is south of Fort Worth.

+While KESN carried Mike & Mike in the Morning and the first two hours of The Herd with Colin Cowherd from ESPN Radio, KCLE aired a local sports talk morning show from 6 to 9 a.m. and continued its long-running "DFW Tradefair" tradio program from 9 to 11 a.m.
+After KESN shifted to local sports programming at 11 a.m., KCLE picked up ESPN network programming.

+Vietnamese programming

 On February 25, 2015, Intelli, LLC closed on its purchase of KCLE from M&M Broadcasters for $1.6 million.

 KCLE went off the air in July 2016.
 The station returned to the air in late June 2017, airing Vietnamese music and talk.